afnog/afnog.github.io/sse/crypto/presentation.md

 * Usually one key is public and the other private
   * Anyone can encrypt with public key, but only private key holder can decrypt
   * Holder can encrypt with private key, then anyone can decrypt
-* Inefficient for large amounts of data
 * Examples: RSA, DSA
-* Theoretically possible to convert a public key back to private

 ![Public key cryptography](images/security_concepts_asymmetric.png)